 Gene Lowe was named segment president, Thermal Equipment and Services in February 2013.
 He joined SPX as the vice president of marketing and business development for the Thermal Equipment and Services segment in 2008 and has been the president of the Global Evaporative Cooling business since 2010.
 Prior to joining SPX, Mr. Lowe held positions with Milliken, Bain & Company and Lazard Technology Partners.
 He received his MBA from Dartmouth’s Tuck School with distinguished honors and his B.S. in management science from Virginia Tech.

-President, Flow Food & Beverage
+President, Flow Food and Beverage

-Marc Michael serves as president of Flow Food & Beverage at SPX and is responsible for enhancing SPX’s execution on its Food & Beverage system projects and strategically growing the company’s presence in Food & Beverage aftermarket service and components.
+Marc Michael serves as president of Flow Food and Beverage at SPX and is responsible for enhancing SPX’s execution on its Food and Beverage system projects and strategically growing the company’s presence in Food and Beverage aftermarket service and components.
 Mr. Michael has extensive experience with emerging markets and managing large projects and operations across EMEA.
 Previously, he was president of SPX’s evaporative and dry cooling businesses and President of Flow Technology's EMEA region.
 He also held senior positions at SPX Cooling Technologies before becoming President of SPX’s Global Dry Cooling business in 2008.
 Prior to joining SPX in 2003, Mr. Michael held positions with General Electric and TDK Corporation.
 He earned a B.S. in accounting and finance from the University of North Alabama.

-President, Flow Power & Energy
+President, Flow Power and Energy

-Tony Renzi serves as president, Flow Power & Energy for SPX and is responsible for driving further growth and enhancements, and accelerating the commercial strategy of SPX’s Flow Power & Energy platform.
+Tony Renzi serves as president, Flow Power and Energy for SPX and is responsible for driving further growth and enhancements, and accelerating the commercial strategy of SPX’s Flow Power and Energy platform.
 Mr. Renzi has more than 30 years of operations experience.
 Over the years, he has served as president, SPX Dehydration and Filtration; president, SPX Process Equipment; president, APV; senior vice president, Global Operations; and president, Flow Technology – Clyde Union and Americas.
 Prior to joining SPX in 2005, Mr. Renzi held roles at James Burn International, Clopay, Breed Technologies, Sundstrand and General Electric.
 He earned B.S. and M.S. degrees in electrical engineering from Brown University and an MBA from Duke University’s Fuqua School of Business.

 Chief Commercial Officer

 Ross Skelton serves as chief commercial officer of SPX and is responsible for strategic market development across all SPX operations with a focus on integrating technology solutions and enhancing the company’s innovation efforts.
 In addition, he works with SPX’s business presidents to ensure an integrated, sustainable and customer-centric approach to sales and marketing, with an emphasis on expanding the company’s aftermarket service capabilities.
-Mr. Skelton has more than 25 years of Flow industry experience in the Food & Beverage, Power & Energy and Industrial markets, and most recently served as vice president of Global Commercial Operations for SPX Flow Technology.
+Mr. Skelton has more than 25 years of Flow industry experience in the Food and Beverage, Power and Energy and Industrial markets, and most recently served as vice president of Global Commercial Operations for SPX Flow Technology.
 Prior to joining SPX in 1992, he served as a regional sales manager for SPX’s Waukesha Cherry-Burrell business, and has since served in a variety of roles within SPX Flow Technology.
 Mr. Skelton earned a B.S. in mechanical engineering from Auburn University.

 David J. Wilson